2. Emma

 "Logan."
 Emma replied coolly.

 No. She shoved that thought out of her mind, refusing to even acknowledge it.
-Better to keep thoughts like that buried deep down.
-Besides, how well did she really have to know someone to know that she hated them?
+Better to keep thoughts like that buried deep down inside.
+Besides, how well did she really have to know someone before she could confidently say that she hated them?

 "You're on the student council, right?"

 "Well, I was wondering if you could talk to them.
-See about getting Homecoming pushed back a week."
-He grinned, like it was already a done deal.
+See about getting Homecoming pushed back like a week."
+He grinned widely, looking at her like it was already a done deal.

 "What?"
 Emma blinked, the stupidity of the statement surprising her.